Francisco Javier Matís

 Francisco Javier Matís (1763 Guaduas – 5 November 1851 Bogotá) a.k.a.
 Francisco Javier Matiz, was a Neogranadine painter and botanical illustrator noted for his work during the Royal Botanical Expedition to New Granada (1783–1814).

+Biography

 He was the third child of Bartolomé Matís and Maria Luisa Mahecha.
 The exact date of his birth is unknown.
 In 1781, aged 18, the young Matís traveled to Santa Fe de Bogotá and worked as a painter for the Urquinaona family, who had strong ties to the Expedition.
 He worked for the Expedition for twenty-seven years, from December 1783 until 1812 when it was officially terminated.
 He started as an apprentice under the painter Pablo Antonio García del Campo, later becoming an important botanical illustrator and an insightful anatomist, responsible for dissecting flowers and illustrating them with great skill.